davidaramant/blog-content/content/post/tiledriver-part-1.md

 ![Wolf 3D Open Source Overview](/tiledriver/wolf3d-open-source-overview.png)

 The ultimate result of this is the [ECWolf](http://maniacsvault.net/ecwolf/) project.
-In additon to quality of life improvements like running on modern operating systems and supporting higher resolutions, a key focus of ECWolf is making everything as data-driven as possible.
+In addition to quality of life improvements like running on modern operating systems and supporting higher resolutions, a key focus of ECWolf is making everything as data-driven as possible.
 The most relevant aspect of this for my purposes is [UWMF](http://maniacsvault.net/ecwolf/wiki/Universal_Wolfenstein_Map_Format) - the Unified Wolfenstein Mapping Format.
-Maps can now be defined in a flexible text-based format instead of having to deal with a quarter-century old binary format.
+Maps can now be defined in a flexible text based format instead of having to deal with a quarter-century old binary format.
 UWMF also removes some of the arcane limitations of the older format; for example, maps are no longer required to be exactly 64x64 in size - smaller or larger (within reason) levels can just as easily be created.

 Unfortunately, Wolf 3D is not nearly as popular as its younger brother Doom, and the editing scene has been somewhat slow to embrace ECWolf.
 There _are_ a few mapping tools in semi-active development for Wolf 3D, but none of them support UWMF yet.
 So, I had to support this format from scratch.